aash735/anonytalk-backend/README.md

 Backend Setup

-Create a .env file in the backend folder with:
+Create a .env file in the backend folder with your MongoDB connection string and port:

-MONGO_URI=mongodb+srv://aashishmahajan735_db_user:avengers3000@cluster0.iic9epg.mongodb.net/?retryWrites=true&w=majority
+MONGO_URI=your_mongodb_connection_string
 PORT=5000